TomfromBerlin/bashrc/README.md

 # bashrc
 --------------------------------------------------------------------------------------------------------------------------
 First issue of my .bashrc with its associates files.
 It produces a simple but nice output and is suitable for the average user.
-If you want more functionallity while using e.g. github then you should look for other repos like [Voku/dotfiles](../../../../../voku/dotfiles).
+If you want more functionality while using e.g. github then you should look for other repos like [Voku/dotfiles](../../../../../voku/dotfiles).
 <br></br>
 <span style="color:green">Suggestions are always welcome.</span>